 Canoes and kayaks are available for rental at Monee Reservoir May 1-September 30.
+Canoes and kayaks are rented on a first-come, first-served basis and life vests, oars and paddles are included with rentals.
 Canoes have a maximum capacity of three persons per canoe.
 Regular kayaks have a maximum capacity of one person per kayak, and tandem kayaks have a maximum capacity of two persons per kayak.

 A $20 cash deposit is required on all boat rentals.
 Renters must be 18 years old and bring a valid driver's license or state ID.
-A $20 late fee will be charged if boats are not returned by 5 p.m. in April and September 15-October 31, or 7 p.m.
+A $20 late fee will be charged if boats are not returned by 5 p.m. in April and September 15-September 30, or 7 p.m.
 May 1-September 14.

 Activity Fee: $10/hour, $30/half-day